-If you like pumpkin spice everything, then you’ll love these wheat free pumpkin muffins!
-Not only are they wheat/gluten free but also free of eggs, dairy, soy, peanuts, and tree nuts.
+If you like pumpkin spice everything, then you'll love these wheat free pumpkin muffins!
+Not only are they wheat and gluten free but also free of eggs, dairy, soy, peanuts, and tree nuts.

-I start craving these wheat free pumpkin muffins when pumpkin-flavored coffee drinks appear on menus at the coffee shop.
-In fact, during the fall and winter months, I have a hard time passing by the cans of pumpkin puree at the grocery store without picking up a can (or two!
+I start craving these gluten free pumpkin muffins when pumpkin-flavored coffee drinks appear on menus at the coffee shop.
+In fact, during the fall and winter months, I have a hard time passing by the cans of pumpkin puree at the grocery store without picking up a can (or two!)

 Muffins normally are made with flour, eggs, milk, and sometimes other dairy products like sour cream.
-To make these without the top 8 allergens I used a few allergy friendly substitutes.
+To make these without wheat/gluten and the other top 8 allergens I used a few allergy friendly substitutes.

-When measuring out flour for this recipe and any other muffin or cake, you want it to be as light as possible.
+When measuring out the flour for this pumpkin muffin recipe or any other muffin or cake, you want it to be as light as possible.
 Spooning the flour into your measuring spoon will help to prevent it from becoming too compact in the measuring cup.
 If the flour is too compact, you end up with too much flour and the muffins will be dry.